steadylearner/Rust-Full-Stack/README.md

 3. [How to build a sitemap.xml with dynamic contents in Rust]
 4. [How to build a sitemap for images with Rust]
 5. [How to automate building sitemaps with Rust]

+## Note

+You may find the main image is different from others.
+I modified it with DOM model to take a screenshot and help you find the project better.

+I wouldn't edit it because image is not my concern and the code for app will work.